angelodalisay/test04112019/README.md

 This is a test project to demonstrate create, read, update, and delete tasks.

 ## Get started
+Run files either using PHP application on terminal or MAMP

 ### Clone the repo
 ```shell